 Since 1891, the Beverly Historical Society has been collecting objects, documents and more to preserve the history of Massachusetts’ North Shore.
 With nearly a million objects and three historic properties, the Society invites everyone to explore and experience Beverly’s rich history.

-Thanks to a generous sponsorship by Highland Street Foundation, Boston Children’s Museum invites EBT cardholders to pay just $2 per person for admission!
+Thanks to a generous sponsorship by Highland Street Foundation, Boston Children’s Museum invites EBT cardholders to pay just $2 per person for admission (for up to 4 people)!
 You will also need to provide a photo ID.

 If $2 per person is still more than you can afford, you can get $1 admission on Fridays between 5pm and 9pm.
 New England K-8 teachers and military personnel are always free.